OleHolmNielsen/Moin2Sphinx/README.md

 Setup a Python3 virtual environment
 -----------------------------------

-We will use a [Python3 virtual environment][4] to process RST files from [MoinMoin][1]:
+We will use a [Python3 virtual environment][4] to process RST files from [MoinMoin][1].
+On EL8 we recommend to use Python 3.9:
 ```
-yum install python3
+yum install python39
-python3 -m venv venv
+python3.9 -m venv venv
 ```

 Activate it and install [Sphinx][2] :

 ```
 . venv/bin/activate
-pip3 install --upgrade pip
+pip3.9 install --upgrade pip
-pip3 install sphinx
+pip3.9 install sphinx
 ```

 Check the [Sphinx][2] version by: